 About

-I am an applied economist measuring the economic impacts of extreme weather on agricultural productivity and water resources.
-My research addresses methodological challenges in measuring extremes in weather, with the goal of providing more accurate estimates to inform resilience strategies.
+I am an applied economist working on the economic impacts of extreme weather events.
+My research addresses methodological challenges in measuring extremes, with the goal of providing more accurate estimates to inform resilience strategies.

-Through interdisciplinary analyses, my work helps connect economic science with climate science and environmental policy to develop tools that help communities and policymakers build resilience against increasing climate variability.
+Through an interdisciplinary approach, my work helps connect economic science with environmental policy to develop tools that help communities and policymakers build resilience against increasing climate variability.

 Research Fields